ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/config_user.rst

    The ``config-user.yml`` file is specified as argument at run time, so it is possible to have several available with different purposes: one for formalised runs, one for debugging, etc...

-More information on various configuration files can be found in Section :ref:`ESMValCore/Configuration files <esmvalcore/config>`